Operational and strategic risks

 (B) Supplier risks

-product safety, and animal welfare.
+Axfood conducts extensive quality, safety and sustainability work particularly regarding its private label products, but also for the broader assortment.
+To uphold and strengthen the trust of customers and other stakeholders, it is important to maintain good control of the supply chain.
+Risk identification at the supplier level is based on various factors, such as work environment, water supply, human rights, food and product safety, and animal welfare.
 Human rights challenges may arise in certain supplier countries.
 Quality assurance is conducted at several levels before a supplier is approved, and the selection criteria include sustainability work.
 Purchasing is steered toward suppliers with structured sustainability work or a willingness to change.
-Axfood also makes recurring visits and/or conducts audits at suppliers to discuss product knowledge, product development, compliance with the Code of Conduct and, where applicable, to investigate and follow up any defects.
+Axfood also makes recurring visits to and/or conducts audits of suppliers covering compliance with the Code of Conduct, product knowledge, product development and, where applicable, investigations and follow-ups of any defects.
 A bankruptcy or serious fire at a critical supplier could result in disruptions in product flows.
-Therefore, alternative solutions are reviewed on a regular basis at the same time as high demands are placed on fire safety and the financial stability of critical
+Therefore, alternative solutions are reviewed on a regular basis at the same time as high demands are placed on fire safety and the financial stability of critical counterparties.

 (C) Market risks